 Agents

 Agents are the core of CAI.
-An agent uses Large Language Models (LLMs), configured with instructions and tools.
+An agent uses Large Language Models (LLMs), configured with instructions and tools to perform specialized cybersecurity tasks.
+Each agent is defined in its own .py

 file in src/cai/agents